cheeksnpeeps/cloudsuites/modules/common-module/src/main/resources/db/migration/Partition Management Migration.md

 ## Requirements Summary

 - **Create Parent Table for Partitioning:**
-   - A parent table `${partitioning.prefix}` is created with `PARTITION BY RANGE (start_time)` to enable time-based partitioning.
+    - A parent table `amenity_booking` is created with `PARTITION BY RANGE (start_time)` to enable time-based partitioning.
-   - Includes
-     columns: `booking_id`, `amenity_id`, `user_id`, `start_time`, `end_time`, `status`, `created_at`, `updated_at`,
+    - Includes columns: `booking_id`, `amenity_id`, `user_id`, `start_time`, `end_time`, `status`, `created_at`,
-     and `version`.
+      and `updated_at`.

 - **Logging Partition Creation:**
-   - A `partition_log` table tracks partition names and their creation times, ensuring visibility into the partitions created.
+    - A `partition_audit_log` table tracks partition names and their creation times, ensuring visibility into the partitions created.

 - **Check for Data in Future Partitions Before Dropping:**
-   - The function `check_future_partition_data(partition_prefix TEXT, start_date DATE)` verifies if data exists in partitions to be dropped.
+    - The function `partition_has_data(partition_name TEXT, start_date DATE)` verifies if data exists in partitions to be dropped.
 It prevents accidental data loss by returning `TRUE` if data is found.

 - **Dropping Future Partitions:**
-   - The function `drop_future_partitions(partition_prefix TEXT, start_year INTEGER, start_date DATE)` safely drops
-     future partitions after checking for data.
-Partitions are dropped using `CASCADE`, and `partition_log` is updated.
+    - The function `drop_empty_future_partitions(partition_prefix TEXT)` safely drops future partitions after checking for data.
+Partitions are dropped using `CASCADE`, and `partition_audit_log` is updated.

 - **Handle Interval Changes and Recreate Partitions:**
+    - The
-   - The function `create_or_update_partitions(current_year INTEGER, frequency INTEGER, interval_months INTEGER)`
+      function `create_or_update_partitions(current_year INTEGER, frequency INTEGER, interval_months INTEGER, partition_prefix TEXT)`
       detects changes in partitioning intervals (monthly, quarterly, yearly).
 It drops future partitions (if no data is found) and recreates them based on the new interval.

 - **Partition Management Logic:**
-   - The `manage_partitions()` function manages partition creation for the current and next year, handles interval changes, and uses `pg_advisory_lock` to prevent concurrency issues.
+    - The `manage_partitions(partition_prefix TEXT, frequency INTEGER, interval_months INTEGER)` function manages partition creation for the current and next year, handles interval changes, and uses `pg_advisory_lock` to prevent concurrency issues.

 - **Execution Notice:**
     - The script raises a notice to perform partition management during maintenance windows to avoid performance impacts during peak times.

 - **Version Control and Auditing:**
     - Emphasizes the need for version control in the migration system and tracking changes across environments (DEV, STAGING, PROD).
 Includes logging and alerting mechanisms for auditing partition management.

 ## Script Summary